 For a deeper indoctrination into the Necrons’ terrifying dynastic traditions, check out our full Necrons 40k army guide.

 The slightly-built, fish-faced, blue-skinned fellows with mech-warriors shamelessly ripped from Gundam Wing.
-The T’au (apostrophe only added in 8th edition) are the galaxy’s youngest known Xenos faction, becoming a spacefaring civilisation long after humanity.
-Though their society is a strict caste system, with the ruling Ethereals at the top and everyone else slotted into rigid, inferior social strata by the regime, the T’au empire has a reputation for being uncommonly merciful towards those it conquers.
+The T’au Empire (apostrophe only added in 8th edition) are the galaxy’s youngest known Xenos faction, becoming a spacefaring civilisation long after humanity.
+Though their society is a strict caste system, with the ruling Ethereals at the top and everyone else slotted into rigid, inferior social strata by the regime, the T’au Empire has a reputation for being uncommonly merciful towards those it conquers.
 More so than the bloodthirsty, genocidal humans, anyway.

 Let’s level with each other here: the T’au’s big attraction is their awesome mech-warrior Battlesuits, and the rest is kind of set-dressing – which is totally fine by us.

 The assorted Battlesuit variants are some of the coolest models in 40K, bristling with futuristic weapons that it feels really, really good to roll all the dice for and simply watch the targets disappear.
 Just go easy on the anime sound effects while playing; it can get distracting.

 The terrifying insectoid monsters that look like they’re tearing their way out of the box to eat your face.
 The Tyranids are an unknowable, immeasurable, apparently unstoppable force of biological annihilation, that came from the depths of space beyond our galaxy, with the express intention of consuming every living thing, everywhere.